 Set up form fields

-Form fields consists of Name, Type, Required, Match, Attributes and Value.
-Each input field that the form will consist of needs to be specified in admin, this is part of the form validation.
+Form fields consist of Name, Type, Required, Match, Attributes, and Value.
+Each input field that the form will consist of needs to be specified in the admin, this is part of the form validation.

 | Option | Description |